Here’s a fall bucket list full of fun fall activities and autumn arts and crafts that kids from toddlers to teens are sure to LOVE!

 26. Play Outside on a Rainy Day

 Rainy day activities don’t have to be inside!
-If it rains where you live in the fall, try any of these fun ways to play in the rain this autumn.
+If it rains where you live in the fall, get the kids OUTSIDE with this list of fun ways to play in the rain this autumn.

 27. Spy on Squirrels

 Spending time observing squirrels romp and play is a fun fall activity for kids and adults of all ages.
 But did you know that one of their most important jobs is to forget where they hid their nuts?
 The forgotten stores have helped to plant trees across the globe!
-Click on the link for more fun squirrel facts and other fun ways to learn about squirrels.
+Click on the link to learn more about squirrels and other fun ways to learn about them.

 28. Enjoy Birdwatching

 My family and I love birding year-round.
 We love to head out into nature in the fall and observe the large flocks of migratory birds passing over our heads as they head south for the winter.
-Learn all of our favorite ways to learn about birds in Birdwatching Activities for Kids and Adults.
+Check out our giant list of ways to learn about birds in Birdwatching Activities for Kids and Adults.